ag4544/ansible/ops_15_nginx/README.md

 Role Variables
 --------------
-...listen_port: port to listen by nginx
+listen_port: port to listen by nginx

-...rootdir: directory, that would be shown, when you go to :listen_port ...ports: list of test variables
+rootdir: directory, that would be shown, when you go to :listen_port

+ports: list of test variables

-...testvars: list of another test variables ...destinationsite1: location of sites-available ...destination_config: location of nginx.conf
+testvars: list of another test variables

+destinationsite1: location of sites-available

+destination_config: location of nginx.conf

 Dependencies
 ------------